Steffany-Martins/Steffany-Martins/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=Steffany-Martins)

 **About me:**
-- 🔭 I’m currently working on Hackathons and Zee Dog's site;
+- 🔭 I’m currently working on Hackathons;
 - 🌱 I’m currently learning the universe of React and frameworks to my projects;
 - 👯 I’m looking to collaborate on projects in Hackathons and in Github;
 - 👩🏼‍💻 I am currently working with React and React Native;